 The following information is from FDIC.GOV

-In the worst case, you could find yourself a victim of identity theft.
-With the sensitive information obtained from a successful phishing scam, these thieves can take out loans or obtain credit cards and even driver's licenses in your name.
-They can do damage to your financial history and personal reputation that can take years to unravel.
+With the sensitive information obtained from a successful phishing scam, these thieves can take out loans or obtain credit cards in your name.
+Fraud of any kind can do damage to your financial and personal reputation that can take years to unravel.
 But if you understand how phishing works and how to protect yourself, you can help stop this crime.

 Here's how phishing works: